marcosscriven/galeforce/README.md

 ## Busybox

-I've also put busybox on there:
+I've also put busybox on there, and all extra commands it provides are on the path:

 ```
-localhost ~ # ln -s /bin/busybox /bin/vi
+localhost ~ # ls -altr /usr/local/bin/wc
+lrwxrwxrwx 1 root root /usr/local/bin/wc -> /usr/local/galeforce/bin/busybox
-localhost ~ # vi
+localhost ~ # wc --help
+BusyBox v1.26.2 (2017-01-11 08:43:16 UTC) multi-call binary.
 ```

 ## Shell